Tuesday, April 9, 2013

 Everybody is an expert in Photography just like with computers, but as with computers when you dig deep you usually find that many so-called experts speak more from hearsay than hands on experience.
 However, to question is natural so if you want more opinions besides my own might I suggest:

-2. The Digital Picture – This is where the best reviews of Canon products are on the web, and http://canon-reviews.com helps index other options. http://Planet5D.com is excellent as well.
+1. The Digital Picture – This is where the best reviews of Canon products are on the web.

-3. SLRGear.com – This is THE place to do your research on lenses.
+2. SLRGear.com – This is THE place to do your research on lenses.
 The blur index removes personal bias and just shows you the facts about a lens.
 One caveat though – lenses can vary from one production run to another, so beware bad copies.
-Generally better brands like Canon, Nikon, and Ziess offer more consistency from run to run.
+Generally better brands like Canon, Nikon, and Zeiss offer more consistency from run to run.

 4. Nikonians.org – great place to start for Nikon info